 There are benefits to doing jumping jacks.
 There is a benefit to running on the treadmill or the elliptical machine.
 See I think often times we are measuring our progress by what is seen by others or what is externally seen.
 You can visually measure how far you’ve run, if you were on a trail or a track.
 You can see where you started and where you finished.
 But there is an internal benefit that is also valuable, whether you run outside or on a treadmill.
 The heart.
 The most important of all organs is being worked.
 It is being pushed.
 The lungs are being expanded and stretching themselves beyond the capacity they once were.
 So I would argue that the internal benefit is much greater than the exterior more noticeable one.
 So don't let people tell you that movement is not progress.
 It simply depends on the perspective.

 So no matter where you are, how hard you’ve fallen, or how low you have sunken.
-It is ok to start over and simply start moving.
+It is ok to start over by simply starting over.